Bathroom Faucet | Bathroom Sink Faucet

 No matter the style used, an important measurement is the spout reach.
-Make sure the length of the spout is sufficient enough to clear the rim of the tub but not too long to be in the way of a bather.
+Make sure the length of the spout is sufficient to clear the rim of the tub but, not too long to be in the way of a bather.
 If the faucet is going to be on the tub surround or on the floor, spout height is also important.
 The spout should comfortably clear the rim of the tub.
 Also take a look at the flow rate; if a faucet fills at 6 gpm (gallons per minute) and your bath holds 120 gallons - expect 20 minutes of fill time.
 Change it to 15 gpm and the fill time is cut to 8 minutes.

 • More information: Tub Faucets →

 With the manufacturers we carry you can create a custom shower to meet all your needs.
 It can be a simple tub & shower set or a spa shower with multiple shower heads, handheld shower, body jets or with a waterfall.
-Since the possibilities are endless and the the information we would like to share is vast - we have a dedicated page.
+Since the possibilities are endless and the information we would like to share is vast - we have a dedicated page.

 More Information: Custom Showers →